shbm/tekken/README.md

 tekken.characters; //Returns an array of string with names of all tekken characters

-tekken.name(); //Generates random name of a tekken player
+tekken.name(); //Generates random name of a tekken character
 ```

 ## LICENSE